RFOF-NETWORK-Ready-for-our-future/rfof-network.org/README.md

 void process_command(const char *command) {
     printf("Processing command: %s\n", command);
     if (strcmp(command, "/start") == 0) {
-        send_message("Willkommen beim Bubatz Token Help Bot!
+        send_message("Willkommen beim Token Help Bot!
 Hier sind die verfügbaren Befehle: /info, /price, /buy, /sell, /transactions, /security, /support, /news, /community, /empty");
     } else if (strcmp(command, "/info") == 0) {
         send_message("Hi, I'm BUBATZ.
-Welcome to the BUBATZ TOKEN BOT.
+Welcome to the TOKEN BOT.
 I'd like to give you an explanation.
 The $BBC Token is an innovative meme token based on the TON Blockchain (Telegram Open Network).
 Our goal is to provide financial support and political advocacy for the cannabis culture in a straightforward manner.
 To ensure simplicity and direct use, we aim to avoid complex apps or websites.");
     } else if (strcmp(command, "/price") == 0) {
-        send_message("Der aktuelle Preis des Bubatz Tokens beträgt 0,000000");
+        send_message("Der aktuelle Preis des Tokens beträgt 0,000000");
     } else if (strcmp(command, "/buy") == 0) {
-        send_message("Anleitungen zum Kauf von Bubatz Tokens: At the date 01.01.2024 we launch our token with SHIBA INU on TON INU🧿📘");
+        send_message("Anleitungen zum Kauf von Tokens: At the date 01.01.2024 we launch our token with SHIBA INU on TON INU🧿📘");
     } else if (strcmp(command, "/sell") == 0) {
-        send_message("Anleitungen zum Verkauf von Bubatz Tokens: At the date 01.08.
+        send_message("Anleitungen zum Verkauf von Tokens: At the date 01.08.
 You can hold my BBC Token on major websites: Ston.fi, DeDust.io, and Gecko🚀🚀🚀🚀🚀🚀🚀🚀🚀");
     } else if (strcmp(command, "/transactions") == 0) {
         send_message("Informationen zu Transaktionen: https://tonviewer.com/EQDk-1Gqc4YIC22LTAAZLxomhkyp-V52B0yaeHgmk3t9LgV_/jetton/EQDYMcZf6OAdtvhJma887wHdyH_dowjYWoiOf9zy5Mm5-q8D");
     } else if (strcmp(command, "/security") == 0) {